 The simplest way to do neck extensions is to put a plate on the back of your head and then extend it backwards.
 It’s the same technique as with neck curls, just in reverse.
 It’s an awkward movement, though, so most people do neck bridges or get a neck harness instead.

 I tested a couple of neck harnesses over several weeks.
 Iron Neck makes a good one.
 I didn’t wind up needing it, though.
 I didn’t do any neck extensions.

 Neck side raises train your sternocleidomastoid and a bunch of other smaller neck muscles.
 It’s a simple exercise.
 Lie somewhat awkwardly on the bench and flex your neck sideways.
 Again, any resistance will work (including your hands).
 I didn’t do these, but I think I might start.

 Neck side raises aren’t needed, but they’re a nice way to increase our neck training volume without needing to do endless sets of neck curls.
 They might also help you build more symmetrical neck muscles.

 Ease In But Dig Deep

-As I’ve gotten more experienced with neck training, my neck has started to feel noticeably sturdier and tougher.
+What surprised me the most was that neck training started to feel really good once I got used to it.
+My neck has started to feel noticeably sturdier and tougher.
 The training has become hearty and strenuous.
-I’ve come to really enjoy it.
+I’ve come to enjoy it.
 It wasn’t what I expected.